Juan Mónaco: 2012

 He then played the Summer Olympics defeating David Goffin before losing to Feliciano López in the following round.
 He then suffered 4 loses in a row, losing in the second round of 2012 Rogers Cup to Mardy Fish, first round of the 2012 Western & Southern Open to Radek Štěpánek, first round of the 2012 US Open to Guillermo García López despite bring with two sets and a break up.
-He lost his fourth match in a row in the 2012 Davis Cup to Tomáš Berdych, Monaco led 4–2 in the fourth set and came back on serve after being down 4–0 in the fifth.
+He lost his fourth match in a row in the 2012 Davis Cup to Tomáš Berdych, Mónaco led 4–2 in the fourth set and came back on serve after being down 4–0 in the fifth.
 At the 2012 Proton Malaysian Open he defeated Jimmy Wang, and Vasek Pospisil.
 In the semifinals, he defeated Kei Nishikori after coming back 5–2 in the final set.
 In the final he faced Julien Benneteau and claimed his first hard-court title.
 He lost to Fernando Verdasco in the second round of the 2012 Shanghai Masters.

-2012 proved to be Monaco's best year so far, with four singles titles.
+2012 proved to be Mónaco's best year so far, with four singles titles.